JanAPandes/Final-Project-CS2/Project_Template_ComputerScience2-main/docs/Proposal.md

 - **Outputs**
   - The output would be the general average, list of subjects in which the grade fits a certain criteria, list of students who have a substandard general average or worse, or list of students who qualified for a Director's List.
 This highly depends though on what option the user chose.

 ---

+## 🧠 Logic Plan
+Describe your program’s logic:

+### Pseudocode
+Write your steps in plain English.
+Example:
+Load JSON file
+Display menu of features
+If user chooses "1", compute average grade per student If user chooses "2", list all borrowed books
+Repeat until user exits program

+### Flowchart
+Attach or draw a flowchart showing how the program will work.

+---